 |Delaware Indian chief and army scout Black Beaver in 1850.
 He wears a caped and buttonless Indian hunting coat (called hunting shirt by whites) over a dark calico shirt.
 His legs are covered by Indian leggings, and his feet by moccasins.
 With his European style hair, he seems the very image of a long hunter forced to get most of his clothing from the woods.|

-Extended stays in the wilderness—often close to two years—made it impossible for hunters not to exchange linsey for deerskin garments.
-As James Dysart told his son, once he and the other long hunters had put civilization behind them they depended upon their rifles for both food and clothing.
+As disagreeable as buckskin was to wear, extended stays in the wilderness—often close to two years—made it impossible for hunters to avoid.
+James Dysart told his son that once he and the other long hunters had put civilization behind them they depended upon their rifles for both food and clothing.
 In autumn of 1766 Pennsylvania backwoodsman James Smith left his "good clothes" at the home of George Adams near Fort Chiswell in southwest Virginia before traveling into the wilderness "south of Kentucky" with William Baker, Uriah Stone, Joshua Horton, and Horton's eighteen-year-old "mulatto" servant Jamie.
 At the start Smith and his companions likely wore linsey hunting shirts, leather breeches, and "Indian boots."
 In these clothes they would have made as rough an appearance as convict servant George Wilkinson " when he ran away in 1768 wearing "a new felt hat, hunting shirt and callico waistcoat, with old buckskin breeches, blue leggings, and old shoes."
 Smith's party would have worn moccasins for wilderness travel.